Employees and diversity

 In particular, the introduction of remote working in 2019 has helped us to cope well with the challenging framework conditions created by COVID-19.

 Personnel development is a decisive factor for our future viability and the commitment of our employees.

 We aim to further increase the satisfaction and commitment of our employees and measure this through an annual employee survey.
-The commitment of our employees is illustrated through our “Engagement Score” that improved to 76 percent in 2020, while the recommendation rate, measured in the “Net Promoter Score”, rose to 74 percent.
+The commitment of our employees is illustrated through our “Engagement Score”, which was 72 percent in 2021, while the recommendation rate, measured in the “Net Promoter Score”, was 69 percent.

 - career advice projects in schools, and offers students the opportunity to complete an internship